CS388Group6/App/README.md

 - [X] Users can edit the items.
 - [X] Users can delete the items.
 - [X] Added an Alerter to login and Signup page.
-- [ ] Users can able to add item to trips.
+- [X] Users can able to add item to trips.
+- [X] Cleaning up the project.
+- [X] Extensive Testing.

 **Stretch Features**

+- [X] Weather information displayed.
 - [ ] The ability to export trips to a csv/pdf
 - [ ] The ability to take pictures directly within the app.
 - [ ] The ability to make copies of trips